An ACT Government Website

 You must finish your project within 3 years.

-For infrastructure projects there is a:
+For infrastructure projects there is a minimum total project value of $500,000.

-Round Three documents
+Round Four documents

 After you apply